ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 | :code:`HASH_REM(hash,key)`     | Will remove that hash key.                                                |
 +--------------------------------+---------------------------------------------------------------------------+

 7.4.1.
-Hashlists
+Hash lists
-""""""""""""""""
+"""""""""""""""""

-A hashlist is an extension of a hash.
+A hash list is an extension of a hash.
 It is a list of hashes!

-The reason for having this special type of storage container rather than using a normal array is that an array of normal hashes that are similar, will duplicate a large amount of data in their storage of keys.
+The reason for having this special type of storage container rather than using a normal array is that an array of normal hashes that are similar will duplicate a large amount of data in their storage of keys.
-A hashlist on the other hand, uses a common list of keys and an array of unique value containers.
+A hash list, on the other hand, uses a common list of keys and an array of unique value containers.

 The following will demonstrate their usage.
 ::